wangchning/vocabulary/Vocabulary.md

 * She reluctantly agreed to step down as managing director.
 * Reluctandly, he did what I asked.
 * He was most *indignant* that we had been allowed to come this far and reluctantly admitted that our pass was good.

+### remedy
+If you're having trouble sleeping, the first remedy you might try is a hot bath and a cup of chamomile tea.
+If that doesn't help, you may resort to something stronger, like a sedative.

 ### reminisce  &emsp; /"remi'nis/
 - On their wedding anniversary, Lenny and Jean reminisced about their first date.